pantheon-systems/documentation/source/content/guides/agcdn/04-agcdn-faq.md

 [Contact us](https://pantheon.io/contact?docs) to learn how Advanced Global CDN can help your organization.
 Our Professional Services team will talk through your needs and help determine the best configuration for you.

-### Is AGCDN Compatible with Custom Upstream and Autopilot?
+### Is AGCDN compatible with Custom Upstream and Autopilot?

 Yes.
 AGCDN is compatible with Custom Upstream and Autopilot.